 Procedure

 Sessions were administered in groups of 1-24, dependent on how many participants had signed up for each time slot.
 All tasks were given to each participant during a session in the same order; however, the order was counterbalanced between sessions using a Latin square.
 Each session lasted for roughly 60 minutes, unless the participant had signed up for the foreign language section in which it took them approximately 90 minutes.
 The section with the foreign language placement exam started in this order: AOSPAN, APM, typing task, placement exam.
 The next section that came in for this task performed the tasks in this order: placement exam, APM, typing task, AOSPAN.
-The rest of the sections followed different variations of these until all combinations had been and the experimenter started over.
+The rest of the sections followed different variations of these until all listed combinations had been completed by the participants and the experimenter started over (Table 1 and Table 2).
 The section without the placement exam started in this order: AOSPAN, APM, typing task.
 The next section that came in for this task performed them in this order: typing task, AOSPAN, APM.
 This Latin square design was used until all combinations had been performed by different groups of participants.
 By counterbalancing each group, we were able to balance potential carry over or fatigue effects for each section and time slot.